tripack45/VG101_SU16-15/RC Manualscript/rc1.md

    * `:` symbol means "all possible values"
    * `end` symbol means last possible values
     * It is possible to append to a one dimensional array `B` by doing `B(end+1) = 1;`
-   * Possible to access multiple by specifying the argument as an array
+   * Possible to access multiple elements by specifying the argument as an array
     * If `A=magic(5)`, **be careful with the difference of `A([1,3,4])` and `A([1;3;4])`
     * `A(:)` will always return a column vector with all the elements of `A` inside it.
 Good for `sum()`